Hire a Binghamton PH.D.

 Ben's research interests center on environmental parties and pressure groups, as well as on formal and empirical methods.
 His dissertation explains the variety of organizational mechanisms used by niche interests to influence mainstream politicians.

-Chair: David Clark
+Dissertation Chair: David H. Clark

 Dissertation Title: Party Competition, Demographic Change and the Maintenance of the Competitive Equilibrium.

 Chair: Michael D. McDonald

 Josh's research and teaching interests focus on American political parties and political behavior, as well as on empirical methods.
 His dissertation research investigates the relationship between demographic change and party positioning.
 Several of his other ongoing projects investigate questions pertaining to electoral realignments, racially polarized voting, immigration policy, electoral coalition change and the macro level effects of the incumbency advantage in the U.S. House of Representatives.

 Dissertation Title: "Role of activists and donors as constituencies in the electoral process"